Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 #### Data Cleaning

 In my data cleaning process, I first looked at the raw data set to assess what steps needed to be done.
 I looked for any unnecessary rows and columns, checked the column names, and anything else that looked out of the ordinary for a data set.
 In my specific case, I noticed there were a couple of columns and rows that were unnecessary and the column names were incorrect.
 So I dropped said columns and rows, set the columns to their proper respective names, and reset the index of the data frame.
 Lastly, I ensured the data types of the columns were the best possible type which allowed me to properly analyze the data frame.
+Lastly, I combined columns 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' into one column called 'OUTAGE.START'.
+And columns 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' into one column called 'OUTAGE.RESTORATION'.

 #### Outages DataFrame